Effectively Interviewing New College Graduates

 Increasingly, too, speakers are disinvited to schools, or not invited at all, for fear they will say or do something to upset students or make them feel "unsafe."
 The new determiner of what is taught, and thought, in college seems to be students' hurt feelings.

-In fact, college campuses are becoming so politically correct these days, that comedians such as Jerry Seinfeld are now avoiding them.
+In fact, college campuses are becoming so politically correct these days, that many comedians are now avoiding them.

 If this sounds, well, disturbing, it is.
 Deprived of the opportunity to face certain challenges, some of today's kids may lack the resilience of past generations.
 And they seem to have less ability to listen to opposing points of view or handle rejection.